Dirac231/EXP101/LINUX/LESSON_2/README.md

 \
 This happens because the `strcpy()` function doesn't check the length of the input by itself, and blindly allocates 50 chars in the `buf` array, which is only 25 chars long.
 Our string ends up in unintended memory regions, and a "segfault" error is thrown.\
 \
-The string is "overflowing" in the stack.
-Using this string, you could write an arbitrary address in the `RIP` register, and make the binary execute arbitrary code.
+As the input string is "overflowing" in the stack, if the string is long enough you could write an arbitrary address in the `RIP` register, and make the binary execute any instruction you want.
+This is a "stack overflow" vulnerability.\
 \
-\
-This scenario is known as "stack overflow", to prove that it's possible, you only need two things:
-- Overwrite the `RIP` with an arbitrary address.
-- Prove that you can execute arbitrary code.

-As the `RBP` is 8 bytes below the `RIP`, we will first find the input length to reach the `RBP`, also called "offset", then add 16 bytes to reach the `RIP`, and finally write an arbitrary canonical address there.\
+Knowing that the `RBP` is 8 bytes below the `RIP`, the strategy is to first find the string length to reach the `RBP` (also called "offset length"), add 16 bytes to reach the `RIP`, and finally write an arbitrary canonical 48-bit address there.\
 \
 How do we find the input length to arrive at the `RBP`?
 The answer is "De Brujin" sequences, a never-repeating pattern of byte chunks that `gdb` can generate for you.
 The length you choose doesn't matter as long as it overflows the stack.\
 \